hermannhart/theqa/README.md

 ## Abstract

-**VERMICULAR** is a hardware-optimized variant of Grover’s quantum search algorithm, achieving unprecedented success rates on real quantum hardware.
-By strategically placing dynamical decoupling (DD) sequences and optimizing the circuit, VERMICULAR attains a 93% success rate on IQM Garnet and 98% on Rigetti Ankaa-3, compared to typical <20% for standard Grover.
-The approach introduces minimal overhead (14 gates for 2-qubit search) and significant noise resilience.
-Complete implementation details and benchmarks are provided, demonstrating practical quantum search on NISQ devices.
+**VERMICULAR** is a hardware-optimized variant of Grover's quantum search algorithm that tackles a common challenge in quantum computing: the performance gap between simulation and real hardware.
+Standard implementations often achieve 15-25% success rates on current QPUs, which can limit practical applications.
+Through strategic placement of dynamical decoupling (DD) sequences and circuit optimization, VERMICULAR demonstrates improved success rates: 93% on IQM Garnet and 98% on Rigetti Ankaa-3.
+This improvement may help enable:

+- More reliable quantum operations: Better consistency across different hardware platforms
+- Efficient resource usage: Improved success rates can reduce the number of required runs
+- Complex quantum workflows: Multi-stage operations show enhanced stability
+- Practical algorithm deployment: Performance suitable for real-world testing

+The approach adds modest overhead (20 gates for 2-qubit search) while providing noise resilience on NISQ devices.
+The results suggest that algorithm-level optimizations can complement hardware improvements in making quantum computing more practical.
+Complete implementation details and experimental data are provided to support reproducibility and further development of the approach.

 ---